-Scan this QR code to access the Lead by Example refresher video from the original FSL.
+Scan this QR code to access the FSL Lead by Example refresher video.

 Everyone, from the company owner to the foreman to the new employee, should be a safety leader.
 Effective safety leadership can help prevent jobsite injuries and illnesses.